wbbtgroup/shapes-inc-public-wiki/README.md

----
-description: >-
-  Hinata is your new favorite anime chatbot for Discord!
-Flirty, fun, and customizable, she’s perfect for adding some personality and excitement to your server.
-layout:
-  title:
-    visible: true
-  description:
-    visible: true
-  tableOfContents:
-    visible: true
-  outline:
-    visible: true
-  pagination:
-    visible: true
----

 # ⭐ Welcome to Hinata's Repository

-{% hint style="info" %}
 Hinata is a fun, flirty, and customizable anime chatbot designed to enhance your Discord experience.
 She’s built to bring personality, humor, and some playful energy to your server!
-{% endhint %}

-Located on the left, there’s a table of contents that you can browse to find guides you need.
-Select the section you wish to see and click it.
-This manual will walk you step-by-step with instructions.
+Below you will find all the information you need to get started with Hinata.

 ## About Hinata